-This Southern BBQ Tofu Comfort Bowl with Grits & Collard Greens will you give warm, cozy feelings and leave you feeling satisfied.
-This vegan, gluten-free version of a Southern comfort meal features hearty tofu, sweet potato hash browns, cheesy grits, and greens!
+This BBQ Tofu Bowl with Vegan Grits & Collard Greens is full of southern-inspired flavor and will leave you feeling warm, cozy and totally satisfied.
+This vegan, gluten-free version of a Southern-inspired comfort meal features hearty BBQ tofu, sweet potato hash browns, cheesy vegan grits, and greens!
 In partnership with Dr. Praeger’s. ❤️

-I have been dreaming of this bowl for months!
+I have been dreaming of this bbq tofu bowl for months!
 And it’s finally a reality!

 After I posted my vegan red beans & rice recipe and vegan jambalaya recipe, y’all have been asking for more southern- and Cajun-inspired recipes, so my job is to deliver.
 Trust me, I understand why you want them: southern food is just so delicious, rich, and comforting.
 It can bring up great memories for many people of sharing food with family.

-Figuring out what to include in this southern comfort bowl while keeping it vegan was actually pretty easy.
+Figuring out what to include in this bbq tofu bowl while keeping it vegan was actually pretty easy.
 When you think about, most side dishes are already plant-based!
 Just replace the butter/cream with non-dairy versions or oil.
-To replace the meat, tofu of course!
+To replace the meat, bbq tofu of course!

 Here are all the elements of this Southern BBQ Tofu Comfort Bowl: